Estimated reading time: 16 minutes

 This is also the last tip in this blog post.
 The question of the correct level should be settled, as well as all relevant side issues that have a significant impact on the gain structure and a hybrid way of working.
 For all the theory and number mysticism – it does not depend on a dB exact adjustment.
 It is quite sufficient to stick roughly to the recommendations.
 This guarantees a reasonable level that will make your mixing work much easier and faster.
 Happy Mixing!

-Feel free to discuss, leave a comment below or share this blog post in your social media channels.
+Feel free to share this blog post in your social media channels.